 Do you create content for a healthcare organization?
 If your only content marketing efforts are a website, blog and some social media posts, then you could already be falling behind.
-Here are top 10 trends in content marketing in healthcare industry that are changing the way these organizations are communicating with their audiences.
+Here are the top 10 trends in content marketing in the healthcare industry that are changing the way these organizations are communicating with their audiences.
 Read on if you want to learn how to gain an instant edge over the competition.

 1. Live videos